sahibkhokhar/grok-discord-bot/README.md

-# grok bot like on twitter!
+# grok bot like on twitter! but on discord!

 this discord bot replicates the grok mention account on twitter to give AI responses to messages in discord servers.